 Its my joy to be the new pastor here at FBC Miamisburg.
 Our church is a warm, sweet fellowship of people who trust in Jesus Christ as their Lord and Savior.
 We’re certainly not a perfect church, but we are being perfected more and more into the image of Jesus, God’s holy, perfect Son.
 We welcome you here to join us.

-Our website is currently under some construction, but I want you to know some highlights of what is happening at the church.
+Our website is currently under construction, but I want you to know some highlights of what is happening at the church.
 On Sunday morning at 10:45, we’re continuing our sermon series in the book of Acts called “The Crown to the Kingdom,” where we are looking deeply into the founding of the early church from the ascension of Jesus to the missionary journeys of the apostle Paul.

 Our worship services are centered around a five-fold commitment to God’s inspired, inerrant, infallible Word.
 At FBC Miamisburg, we gather to: 1) read the Word, 2) pray the Word, 3) sing the Word, 4) preach the Word, and 5) display the Word (through baptism and the Lord’s Supper).

 On Sunday nights at 6, we gather for a little more informal, but deeply meaningful time including singing, prayer, testimonies, missions moments, and Bible study.
-We’ve recently been doing a book study on Gregory Frizzell’s How to Develop a Powerful Prayer Life and will be returning to it April 28th.
+We’ve recently been doing a book study on Gregory Frizzell’s How to Develop a Powerful Prayer Life.
 When our doors are open, we intend it to be a rich time to grow in the Lord, in our love for others in the church, and in our love for those outside the church.
 Our children have an awesome time in AWANA on Sunday evenings.
 AWANA stands for Approved Workman Are Not Ashamed, and an approved workman is someone who has a vibrant relationship with Jesus Christ and is growing to know Him through His Word and serve Him in His world.